InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Integration

 A central challenge in distributed photonic networks is synchronization.
 Our prototype integrates a lightweight hybrid clock distribution scheme that simultaneously transmits 10~MHz and 1~PPS signals via radio-over-fiber, combined with NTP-based alignment.
 This approach provides picosecond-level timing coordination between remote Swabian time taggers without the complexity of GPS or White Rabbit systems, ensuring that coincidence detection and entanglement verification can be performed accurately across kilometers of fiber.

 The orchestrator also incorporates polarization drift compensation as a gRPC service, enabling autonomous calibration and stabilization routines that replace manual realignment.
-To our knowledge, this is among the first orchestrators to implement a plane-based abstraction in a deployed quantum network testbed.
+Although our orchestrator follows the three-plane abstraction, the implementation is rooted in centralized control and SDN design principles.
+This approach aligns with current efforts from QUANT-NET~\cite{quantunet-qce25} and the Quantum Internet Alliance~\cite{beauchamp2025modularquantumnetworkarchitecture}.